This post was last updated on July 26th, 2021 at 01:16 pm

 These are not solely associated with the setting up of a ladder, but they help to maintain stability when you are in a working position and contribute to safer working practice.

-You will make your ladder work easier and safer when you follow these simple precautions.
+You will make your ladder work easier and safer when you follow these simple precautions and utilise the relevant ladder accessories.